17 Advertising

 According to a statistical compilation from USA Today, a 30-second slot during the Super Bowl I broadcast in 1967 would have cost an advertiser $37,500.
 Fast forward to 2024, and a 30-second ad cost $7 million.
 Also, 2024’s Super Bowl LVIII was the most-watched American telecast ever.

 Between 1967 and the 1990s, the Super Bowl evolved to become the most high-profile advertising event of each year in the United States.
-As media content has become more specialized, the Super Bowl is perhaps the only time each year when Americans are watching the same thing at the same time.
+As media content has become more specialized, the Super Bowl is perhaps the only time each year when more than 100 million Americans are watching the same thing at the same time.

 One of the most historically significant Super Bowl ads came in 1984.
 An Apple Macintosh ad produced by Ridley Scott (the director of Blade Runner) alluded to George Orwell’s novel 1984, which was a warning against totalitarianism.
 Apple was hinting at the totalitarianism that IBM had developed in the computer tech industry at that time.
 The ad below, which is a stark contrast to the 1950s ad strategies you saw earlier in this chapter, is often considered the beginning of fully produced storytelling in TV ads.